Japanese arms-export ban: Philippines

 In 2016, it was reported that the JMSDF planned to lease at least five TC-90 aircraft to the Philippines to conduct maritime patrols.
 From November 2016 to November 2017, six Philippine Navy pilots were trained to fly the aircraft at Tokushima Airport.
 Maintenance staff were also trained.
 Two aircraft were transferred free of charge in March 2017, and three more were to be transferred in 2018.
 The aircraft were ultimately donated rather than leased.

 The JGSDF retired its Bell UH-1 helicopters in 2012.
 The Philippines had planned to buy 16 new Bell 412 EPI helicopters from Canada, but the deal collapsed because the Trudeau government was concerned about how the helicopters would be used.
 In 2017, Japan offered to supply around 40,000 spare parts for UH-1H aircraft to the Philippines.
 In 2018, it was announced that Japan would supply the parts to the Philippines free of charge.
 In March 2019, it was reported that an initial delivery of parts to the Philippine Air Force had been made and more parts were to arrive in August 2019.

 According to Defense Secretary Delfin Lorenzana, the Philippines is the first ASEAN nation to get military equipment from Japan.

 On 4 October 2022, it was announced that an aerial surveillance radar under a contract by Mitsubishi Electric had been completed and will be delivered; this is based on a bid won in March 2020 to provide the FPS-3 and TPS-P14 radar system.

 On 19 December 2022, the Second Kishida Cabinet (Reshuffled) announced that Japanese-made UH-1J choppers will be provided to the AFP.

 New Zealand

 In January 2017, New Zealand expressed interest in the Kawasaki C-2 aircraft and the Kawasaki P-1 maritime patrol aircraft.
 The P-8 Poseidon was selected instead of the Kawasaki P-1.

+The New Zealand government has reportedly begun talks with Japan in the sidelines of the Indo Pacific 2025 defence expo in Sydney, Australia about a potential acquisition of the "Upgraded Mogami" for the Royal New Zealand Navy (RNZN) as a replacement for their in-service Anzac-class frigates.